cantools/cantools/README.rst

 `motohawk_no_floating_point_numbers.c`_ for the contents of the generated files.

-In this example we use ``--include-signal-names`` to generate ``#define`` definitions for the CAN Frame Signal names.
+In this example we use ``--generate-signal-name-macros`` to generate ``#define`` definitions for the CAN Frame Signal names.

 .. code-block:: text

-   $ python3 -m cantools generate_c_source --include-signal-names tests/files/dbc/motohawk.dbc
+   $ python3 -m cantools generate_c_source --generate-signal-name-macros tests/files/dbc/motohawk.dbc
    Successfully generated motohawk.h and motohawk.c.

 See `motohawk_include_signal_names.h`_ for the Signal name ``#define`` definitions.